dancer1325/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.UsageNotes.md

 # DynamoDB local usage notes<a name="DynamoDBLocal.UsageNotes"></a>

-Except for the endpoint, applications that run with the downloadable version of Amazon DynamoDB should also work with the DynamoDB web service\.
-However, when using DynamoDB locally, you should be aware of the following:
-+ If you use the `-sharedDb` option, DynamoDB creates a single database file named *shared\-local\-instance\.db*\.
-Every program that connects to DynamoDB accesses this file\.
-If you delete the file, you lose any data that you have stored in it\.
+* run applications -- against -- Amazon DynamoDB Local vs Amazon DynamoDB web service
+  * configure an endpoint
+* if you use Amazon DynamoDB Local, check:
+  * if you use `-sharedDb` option -> DynamoDB creates "*shared-local-instance.db*"
+    * database file
+    * ALL program / connects to DynamoDB -> accesses this file
+    * 👁️if you delete the file -> ANY data / you have stored | it is lost 👁️
+  * if you omit `-sharedDb` -> DynamoDB creates "*myaccesskeyid_region.db*"
+    * database file
-+ If you omit `-sharedDb`, the database file is named *myaccesskeyid\_region\.db*, with the AWS access key ID and AWS Region as they appear in your application configuration\.
-If you delete the file, you lose any data that you have stored in it\.
+    * AWS access key ID and AWS Region == they appear | your application configuration
+    * 👁️if you delete the file -> ANY data / you have stored | it is lost 👁️
-+ If you use the `-inMemory` option, DynamoDB doesn't write any database files at all\.
-Instead, all data is written to memory, and the data is not saved when you terminate DynamoDB\.
+  * if you use `-inMemory` option -> DynamoDB does NOT write any database files ->
+    * ALL data is written to memory
+    * if you terminate DynamoDB -> data is lost
-+ If you use the `-optimizeDbBeforeStartup` option, you must also specify the `-dbPath` parameter so that DynamoDB can find its database file\.
+  * if you use `-optimizeDbBeforeStartup` option -> you must also specify `-dbPath` parameter
-+ The AWS SDKs for DynamoDB require that your application configuration specify an access key value and an AWS Region value\.
-Unless you're using the `-sharedDb` or the `-inMemory` option, DynamoDB uses these values to name the local database file\.
-These values don't have to be valid AWS values to run locally\.
-However, you might find it convenient to use valid values so that you can run your code in the cloud later by changing the endpoint you're using\.
+    * `-dbPath = pathToFindDatabaseFile`
+  * AWS SDKs for DynamoDB requires your application configuration specify an AWS access key value & AWS Region
+    * NOT need to be valid AWS values
+    * if you use valid AWS values -> if you want to run | Amazon DynamoDB web service -> ONLY change the endpoint
-+ DynamoDB local always returns null for `billingModeSummary.`
+  * DynamoDB local ALWAYS returns `null` for `billingModeSummary.`

 **Topics**
 + [Command line options](#DynamoDBLocal.CommandLineOptions)